thalescm/kafka-nodejs/send_json_multiple_topics/README.md

     { topic_c: { '0': 0 } }
     ERROR: Could not Process this URL :/upload/topic/D {"username":"efg","password":"xyz"}

+To check `cluster` details like worker pid use the below command.
+Currently VM is running a single core.
+If we have multi-core cpu, then we will see multiple lines like below.

+    23521,Master Worker 23524 online
+    23521,Master Worker 23526 online
+    23521,Master Worker 23523 online
+    23521,Master Worker 23528 online

+Here is the command.

+    [nginx-admin@nginx nodejs]$ NODE_DEBUG=cluster node json_nodejs_multiple_topics.js
+    15644,Master Worker 15646 online
+    ERROR: Could not Process this URL :/upload/topic/D {"username":"efg","password":"xyz"}
+    For Topic C
+    {"username":"efg","password":"xyz"}
+    { topic_c: { '0': 1 } }

 `{"username":"xyz","password":"xyz"}` request from the `curl` command.
 `{ test: { '0': 29 } }` response from the kafka cluster that, it has received the `json`.